INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 - **Developer Adoption**:
   - Encouraging developers to build and migrate applications to new scaling platforms.

-#### Activities

-- **Use a Layer 2 Solution**:
-  - **Tasks**:
-    1. **Set Up a Compatible Wallet**:
-       - Use wallets like MetaMask, which support Layer 2 networks.
-    2. **Connect to a Layer 2 Network**:
-       - Add the network details for a Layer 2 solution like Arbitrum or Optimism.
-    3. **Bridge Assets**:
-       - Use a bridge to transfer ETH or tokens from Layer 1 to Layer 2.
-    4. **Interact with DApps on Layer 2**:
-       - Use decentralized exchanges (DEXs), lending platforms, or other DApps that operate on Layer 2.
-    5. **Compare Transaction Costs and Speeds**:
-       - Observe the differences in gas fees and confirmation times between Layer 1 and Layer 2.

 #### References

 - [Ethereum Scalability](https://ethereum.org/en/upgrades/scalability/)